 1. Improved Efficiency

-HR systems automate repetitive tasks such as payroll processing, leave approvals, and document generation which allows HR to focus on other strategies like employee development and retention
+HR software automate repetitive tasks such as payroll processing, leave approvals, and document generation which allows HR to focus on other strategies like employee development and retention.

 2. Centralized & Streamlined Data Management